jima80525/jima_codes_blog/in_progress/git_python.md

 Git is a `distributed revision control system`.
 Let's break that down a bit and look at what that means.

 ## Revision Control
-A `revision control system` (RCS) is a set of tools that track the history of a file (or set of files, in our case) through history.
+A `revision control system` (RCS) is a set of tools that track the history of a set of files through history.
 This means that at any point, you can tell your RCS (Git, in our case) to save the state of your files.
 Then you may continue to edit the files and store that state as well.
 Saving the state is similar to creatig a "backup copy" of your working directory.
 When using Git we refer to this saving of state as 'making a commit'.

-When you make a commit in Git, you can (and should!) add a commit message that tells at a high level what changes you made in this commit.
+When you make a commit in Git, you must add a commit message that tells at a high level what changes you made in this commit.
 Git can show you the history of all of the commits and their commit messages.
-This provide a very useful history of what work you have done and can really help pinpoint when a bug creeped into the system.
+This provides a useful history of what work you have done and can really help pinpoint when a bug creeped into the system.

 In addition to showing you the log of changes you've made, Git also allows you to compare files between different commits.
 And, as I mentioned earlier, Git will allow you to return any file (or all files) to an earlier commit with little effort.

 ## Distributed Revision Control
 OK, so that's a 'revision control system', what's the 'distributed' part?
 It's probably easiest to answer that by starting with a little history.
 Early revision control systems worked by storing all of those commits locally on your hard drive.
 This collection of commits is called a 'repository'.
+This solved the "I need to get back to where I was" problem, but didn't scale well for a team working on the same set of software.

 As larger groups started working (and networking became more common) RCSs changed to store the repository on a central server that was shared by many developers.
 While this solved many problems, it also created new ones, like file locking.

 Git, following the lead of a few other products, broke with that model.
 Git does not have a 'central' server which has the definitive version of the repository.
 All users have a full copy of the repository.
 This means that getting all of the developers back on the same page can sometimes be tricky, but it also means that developers can work offline most of the time, only connecting to other repositories when they need to share their work.

+That last paragraph can seem a little confusing at first, because there are a lot of developers who use Github as a 'central repository' from which everyone must pull.
+This is true, but Git doesn't impose this, it's just convenient in some circumstances to have a central place to share the code.
+The full responsitory is still stored on all local repos even when you use Github.

 # Basic Usage
 Now that we've talked in general about what Git is, let's run through an example and see it in action.
-We'll start by just dealing with Git on our local machine.
-Once we get the hang of that, then we'll add Github and how to interact with it.
+We'll start by just working with Git on our local machine.
+Once we get the hang of that, then we'll add Github and explain how you can interact with it.

 ## Creating a New Repo
 To work with Git, you first need a repo to work in.
 Creating one is simple, just use the `git init` command in a directory.